Jeremy J. Wheaton

-At ECMC Group, he oversees ECMC's initiatives to help students plan and pay for college; ECMC Foundation's grantmaking to enhance educational outcomes; and Zenith Education Group's innovation schools that are transforming career and technical education.
-His efforts have been highlighted in The Hill, the Chronicle of Higher Education and the Minneapolis Star Tribune, including a recent feature about Zenith's Altierus Career College as a "Space That Works" in the Chronicle's special report Career-Ready Education: Beyond the Skills Gap, Tools and Tactics for an Evolving Economy.
+At ECMC Group, he oversees ECMC's initiatives to help students plan and pay for college; ECMC Foundation's grantmaking to enhance educational outcomes; and ECMC Education's innovation schools that are transforming career and technical education.
+His efforts have been highlighted in The Hill, the Chronicle of Higher Education and the Minneapolis Star Tribune, including a recent feature about ECMC Education's Altierus Career College as a "Space That Works" in the Chronicle's special report Career-Ready Education: Beyond the Skills Gap, Tools and Tactics for an Evolving Economy.

 Mr. Wheaton joined ECMC Group from Triumph Higher Education Group/Escoffier School of Culinary Arts, where he served most recently as president and CEO, focusing his time on improving student outcomes through innovative curriculum delivery.
 Previously, Mr. Wheaton served as chief operations officer at Meritas International Family of Schools and Pearson Embanet.
 He formerly served as chief executive officer of Colorado Technical University.